 They live in deciduous forests, farming areas, marshes, swamps, and wooded streams.
 Their lifespan is four years.

-The white-footed mouse is a timid, nocturnal mammal that lives in eastern regions of North America.
+The white-footed deer mouse is a timid, nocturnal mammal who lives in North America’s eastern regions.

 Their color is reddish-brown, with a dark, broad mark on its back and a white underbody.